-Energy saving and environmental respect objectives which Italy too committed itself to pursuing when it signed the Kyoto Protocol in 1997 gave additional impetus to the use of glass in a large range of contexts.
+The goals of energy saving and respect for the environment that Italy committed itself to by signing the Kyoto Protocol in 1997 have given further impetus to the use of glass in many areas.

 Thus, Veneto Vetro embraced environmental sustainability its own key value.

 The Company headquarters showcase and testify to this value: thanks to the insulation of the structures both inside and outside, to low-emission windows, to shielding systems designed to limit summer solar radiation without limiting solar contributions in winter, are an exemplary of eco-compatible building.

 In 2013, Veneto Vetro testified its own interest in sustainability issues by participating in the “Future Steps” event (XIII Venice Architecture Biennale) with the project “Networking Nature” conceived by Studiomobile.

 Also for Studio Mobile, in 2015, the Company participated in the creation of the Jellyfish Barge platform, for urban cultivation inside floating greenhouses, an instrument for coping with climate change in the future.